AdguardTeam/KnowledgeBase/docs/adguard-for-safari/installation.md

 1. Press *Get* → *Install* → *Open*.

 1. To set up AdGuard for Safari, enable the AdGuard extensions in the Safari settings.
-When a notification appears, click *Fix it*.
-In an opened window, check the boxes next to AdGuard extensions.

 ![Notification: Some extensions are disabled](https://cdn.adtidy.org/content/Kb/ad_blocker/safari/adguard-for-safari-notification.png)